brianlturney/Kickstart-ISO-Generator/README.md

 - Run 'sudo ./kickstart_generator.py

 # Disclaimer
-  ** This script is provided as-is with no warrantees or support.
-By running this script you accept all responsibility and any and all results from doing so.
-The author of these scripts is not responsible for your actions, results, edits, or otherwise from downloading these files.**
+  ** These files are provided as-is with no warrantees or support.
+By using these files you accept all responsibility for any and all results from doing so.
+The author of these files is not responsible for your actions, results, edits, or otherwise from downloading these files. **
   ** It is recommended that you use this in a test evironment or vm. **